palletshuttle/TrakIt-Release/README.md

 ### **Installation Guide for TRAK-IT on Ubuntu with Docker**

 When installing on Linux the only file needed is the `installTrakit-Linux.sh` file.
 Running this command will download the necessary Docker files from this repository and pull images from the GitHub Container Repository.
-You must have a PAT to access docker images, otherwise, the intall will fail.
+You must have a PAT to access docker images, otherwise, the install will fail.

 #### **Note:**
 - Azure VM must be set to *Standard* NOT Trusted Launch Security Configuration for enhanced security.
 VM must be running on dv3 or greater VM to support nested virtualization. see: [Nested Virtualization - MSFT Azure Docs](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization)